FilipGieraga/Python-ENG/10. Cryptocurrency API/README.md

 8. it also counts the total value of the wallet based on given amounts of cryptocurrencies
 9. creates a pie chart showing the amounts of your cryptocurrencies

-## The data is pulled from coinmarketcap.com using my private api key <br>Please bear in mind that if coin has a space you have to use - "Binance Coin"="binance-coin"
+## The data is pulled from coinmarketcap.com using my private api key <br><br>Please bear in mind that if coin has a space you have to use -.
+Example : "Binance Coin"="binance-coin"

 ![alt tag](https://github.com/FilipGieraga/Python-ENG/blob/master/10.%20Cryptocurrency%20API/API_excel.PNG)